Gumimaco/react_leaguedemo/README.md

 # Overview
 League of legends web app to check your rank and match history.
-Made with Node.js, React.js, JS, HTML, CSS, Express.
+Made with Node.js, React.js, HTML, CSS, Express.
 <br/>
 Missing a lot of features
 <br/>